 It was humbling to take in the immense amount of work involved that went into constructing these railroads through the river gorge.
 Each section of the trail has points of interest, and most of the trail is shady, offering shelter on sunny days.

 This will be a spectacular ride in foliage season, and in spring time when the waterfalls are full.
 As it was, in early fall, the scenery was beautiful, with mountain and river views around every bend in the trail.
 We found ripe purple flowering raspberries that had been ignored by other travelers.
 The berries offered a sweet treat along the trail.

 The best parking is either at White Haven or Glen Onoko, within the state park.
 Parking with trail access is also available in downtown Jim Thorpe next to the river.

-The trail also continues south of Jim Thorpe and has the added connection of the Pedestrian bridge, newly opened just a few weeks ago, that carries travelers right across the Lehigh River, next to the downtown area.
+The trail also continues south of Jim Thorpe and has the added connection of the Pedestrian bridge, newly opened shortly before our visit, that carries travelers right across the Lehigh River, next to the downtown area.

 Streams along the way flowed into the river, sometimes offering spectacular waterfalls, other times appearing as quietly flowing streams,

 while other streams flowed through arched stone bridges built by the railroad to carry trains across the streams.